Joanna092/QuoteMachine/README.md

-NOTE: few days ago API I was using disappeared so for the time being the website doesn't display images and quotations.
+NOTE: few days ago open source API I was using disappeared so for the time being the website doesn't display images and quotations.

 Made with React.